adityabingi/Beta-VAE/README.md

 # Results

 Disentanglement obtained by carefully tuning beta-norm(βnorm).
-As this work is completely unsupervised visual inspection of latent space traversal showed best disentangled representations at βnorm = 0.7.
+As this work is completely unsupervised visual inspection of latent space traversal showed best disentangled representations at βnorm = 0.7(kl_weight in config.py).

 Following are the latent space traversal images obtained by fixing a particular dimension of latent vector and interpolating that dimension in the range [-3.0, 3.0]  for 5 randomly chosen seed latent vectors.
 It can be observed that Beta-VAE discovered latent generating factors such as Smile, Facial brightness, Baldness and others.